 Freenote Cloth - There is something to putting on a pair of selvedge denim that fit you perfectly from the start.
 That’s how I felt when I tried on the Rios fit.
-In fact, just about everything they make fits spot on.
-Freenote Cloth, started in San Juan Capistrano (The O.C.) by brothers Matt and Andrew Brodrick in 2013, is creating timeless American, vintage inspired, clothing with a rock and roll feel to it.
-Committed to using the highest quality fabric and creating tailor-like fits, Freenote has continued to create stand out seasonal collections in addition to their limited releases using deadstock fabric.
+In fact, just about everything they make fits spot-on.
+Freenote Cloth, started in San Juan Capistrano (The O.C.) by brothers Matt and Andrew Brodrick in 2013, is creating timeless American vintage-inspired clothing with a rock-and-roll feel to it.
+Committed to using the highest-quality fabric and creating tailor-like fits, Freenote has continued to create standout seasonal collections in addition to their limited releases using deadstock fabric.

 Iron Heart - "Over-engineered is our starting point."
 This pretty much sums up the Iron Heart ethos.
 Everything they do is with purpose and intent.
-Through ethical manufacturing and relationships with family-run mills and workshops, Shinichi Haraki and Giles Padmore have created a brand that represents the best of "slow fashion".
+Through ethical manufacturing and relationships with family-run mills and workshops, Shinichi Haraki and Giles Padmore have created a brand that represents the best of "slow fashion."
 Beautiful, durable clothing that takes inspiration from historical workwear, but constructed to meet the demands of a modern life.

-Left Field NYC - Queens-based Left Field NYC is one of the OGs of the current made-in-America movement.
+Left Field NYC - Queens-based Left Field NYC is one of the OG's of the current made-in-America movement.
 Founder Christian McCann has roots in Philadelphia, where he grew up and cultivated his love of American vintage through flea market and thrift store shopping.
-Inspired by the Japanese obsession for Americana, Christian began creating vintage inspired clothing.
+Inspired by the Japanese obsession for Americana, Christian began creating vintage-inspired clothing.
 After a short stint at Anthropologie, Christian moved to Brooklyn, where Left Field was created in 1998 and took off.
 Left Field has a level of quality, consistency and attention to detail that is second to none.

 Shoes Like Pottery - Kurume, Japan is home to some of the best sneakers in the world.
 Making every pair by hand, Shoes Like Pottery create sneakers that are simple yet durable, understated yet beautiful.
 Using a process known as ka-ryu, the shoes are fired in a kiln for 70 minutes in a process very similar to that of Japanese Pottery.
 The vulcanization causes the sulfur in the natural rubber outsole to react, thereby returning the natural rubber to its original state, creating a shoe that is as flexible as it is durable.

-Stevenson Overall - Stevenson Overall started out in Portland, Indiana and made high quality workwear featuring flat felled seams all throughout the 1920's and 30's.
-A fortuitous meeting in 2005 of Zip Stevenson - a relative of the original owner - and Atsusuke Tagaya resulted in the relaunch of the brand with the same focus on high quality workwear.
-They mesh old time construction details like single needle construction and flat felled seams with modern fits and fabrics to create clothing and accessories that pay homage to an era of manufacturing that just doesn't exist anymore.
+Stevenson Overall - Stevenson Overall started out in Portland, Indiana and made high-quality workwear featuring flat-felled seams all throughout the 1920's and 30's.
+A fortuitous meeting in 2005 of Zip Stevenson - a relative of the original owner - and Atsusuke Tagaya resulted in the relaunch of the brand with the same focus on high-quality workwear.
+They mesh old time construction details like single needle construction and flat-felled seams with modern fits and fabrics to create clothing and accessories that pay homage to an era of manufacturing that just doesn't exist anymore.

 White's Boots - White’s Boots started in 1853 and flourished making boots for loggers, firefighters, and the forest industries.
 White’s Boots is true American heritage, handmaking boots with the finest materials with skill that has been passed along from generation to generation.
-They make both their lifestyle and work books with the same craftsmanship in the same factory, all in Spokane, Washington.
+They make both their lifestyle and work boots with the same craftsmanship in the same factory, all in Spokane, Washington.